hinrikur/Yfirlestur-Docs/readme.md

-# Google Docs spelling and grammar correction add-on for Icelandic
+# Google Docs spelling and grammar add-on for Icelandic

 This repo contains the source code for *Yfirlestur Docs*, a spelling and grammar correction add-on for Icelandic, for use with Google Docs.